\\\ Winter Dog Care

 “My dog was visibly shivering whilst out walking.
 I didn’t know I should walk him less.”

-Shorter Dog Walks
+Taking Shorter Winter Dog Walks Are Important

 Most dogs can wear dog jackets or jumpers during colder weather, with the exception of dogs suited to winter climates such as St Bernard and the Alaskan malamutes who do not need any coat for additional warmth.